splashkit/splashkit.io-starlight/src/content/docs/installation/MacOS/step-1.md

 ---
-title: Installing Xcode Command Line Tools
+title: Xcode Command Line Tools
 ---

 The Command Line Tools provided by Xcode provide a large amount of developer